jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 ## Using a Magic Item

 A magic item’s description explains how the item works.
 Handling a magic item is enough to give a character a sense that something is extraordinary about the item.
-The [[identify]] spell is the fastest way to reveal an item’s properties.
+The [[Identify]] spell is the fastest way to reveal an item’s properties.
 Alternatively, a character can focus on one magic item during a short rest, while being in physical contact with the item.
 At the end of the rest, the character learns the item’s properties, as well as how to use them.
 Potions are an exception; a little taste is enough to tell the taster what the potion does.

 ## Attunement